 I process a LOT of paperwork per individual/company, and I consider myself both organized and efficient, but there is only so much that one person can do in an hour.

 The work stacked up.
-I began utilizing my ten minute breaks for the first time in years, still feeling guilty about leaving my work during even that time period.
+I began utilizing my ten minute breaks for the first time in years, still feeling guilty about leaving my desk during even that time period.
 I can’t remember the last time I felt like anyone appreciated the work, only that if it wasn’t done, there would be reprimanding or belittling.
 There is always reprimanding and belittling, but at least if the work gets done, then there is …less?
 I’m not sure.
 It’s not the healthiest atmosphere.
 You just work, and you get your check, and you should be thankful to even have a job.

 I started at my current job in March of 2007, in Department 1.
-In January of 2010 I was moved to Department 2, amidst much chaos as a replacement for a coworker with medical issues.
+In January of 2010 I was moved to Department 2 (amidst much chaos) as a replacement for a coworker with medical issues.
 In July of 2010, that coworker passed away.
 In December 2010, our GM passed away.

 We’ve always had an office staff of less than 10 people.
 It’s very, very close.
 Things got…strained.

 In February of 2015 we hired an employee to train under my coworker who would be retiring the following year.
 Retiring Coworker (RC1) worked directly with me since January of 2010, was my only coworker (excluding the manager), and we had a good system going for what it was.
 RC1 was extremely helpful and we were a solid team.
 Our job descriptions were different but our individual duties formed a circle – she needed my completed work to finish her job, and vice versa.
+I would help her when I could, and she would help me when she could.
+Usually once a week or so, one of us would ask the other if help was needed on any specific project, and both of us felt comfortable asking the other to complete a task.
+It went smoothly and I miss her very much.

-The thought of having to do all that work myself, after the massive overload during Memorial Day Week, made me have nightmares and crying fits.
+As we moved forward to our busiest season (Memorial Day to Labor Day), with 4th of July being our peak, the thought of having to do all that work myself, after the massive overload during Memorial Day Week, made me have nightmares and crying fits.
 I was about two breaths away from a breakdown.
 I absolutely could not detach myself from work.

 And so, after therapy and hard work and medication and asking for help and TELLING people I needed help and then EMAILING requests for help and the only thing changing was my pile of work getting larger, my stress leave for 6/28/16 – 8/9/16 was approved.